segabl/pd2-sh-complements/README.md

 *Changing it to check for the "tank" tag instead of the hardcoded list will make it affect every Bulldozer.*

 - Akimbo
-  - Set reload speed to approximately 75% of their single weapon counterparts
+  - Set reload speed to roughly 75% of their single weapon counterparts

 *Reload speeds for akimbo weapons seem random and don't really correlate to their single counterparts, in some cases even being faster than the base weapon reload speed.*
 *This change bases reload times on their single counterparts which results in a slight buff for most akimbo pistols and a nerf for most other akimbo weapons.*